 - Reasons to start a blog checklist

 In order to have a great pin description, your pin either needs to be a rich pin and/or use the WordPress plugin called Social Warfare Pro.
 There is a free and paid version of the app and I highly suggest the paid version if you want to succeed in Pinterest marketing.
-Using Social Warfare Plugins Pro version gives you a place on each post for adding a default pin image and description, so this is what is pinned if you or someone else pins from your website.
+Using Social Warfare Plugins Pro (This is an affiliate link, which means I make a small commission on sales generated through such links) version gives you a place on each post for adding a default pin image and description, so this is what is pinned if you or someone else pins from your website.

 For only $29/year, it really is worth it!
 I use it on all of my blogs!
 Get 20% off with code GETTWENTY at checkout using my affiliate link here.